Ariana Barouk: Career

 She was the first Cuban representative in any international pageant in many decades.
-Cuba was last represented in Miss Universe in 1967 and in Miss World in 1975; however, both delegates participated by appointment and neither were able to compete.
-1959 was the last time a candidate was able to truly compete in Miss Universe.

 In the 2007 pageant, Barouk won the "Miss Eco-Tourism" special award, placed top in "Long Gown" and was among the top favorites to win the crown.
 This made TAPE, Inc., producer of Eat Bulaga, noticed her and hired her as a co-host of the show.
-She stayed in Manila, Philippines, to live and pursued a showbiz career, where she was then hired as host on OGAGS on TV5 (Philippines).
+She stayed in Manila, Philippines, to live and pursued a showbiz career, where she was then hired as host on Ogags on TV5.

 One of her goals is to be an entrepreneur and someday open her own PR firm and/or boutique.